aaron-salisbury/ProjectTemplates/instructions-new-template.md

 ```

 Finally open/edit the .vstemplate file.
 We need add instructions for the project template wizard to install the nuget packages.
-*Can SKIP these two wizard steps if the package references are not pathed, like in UWP projects.
+*Should only have to do these wizard steps when targeting .Net Framework.

 Add the following as a child element of VSTemplate: